Senate leaders announce stopgap funding deal to avert shutdown

 He added that having to "punt" on a larger funding bill until early next year is "exceptionally frustrating."

-"We continue to punt, this is not to anybody's surprise," House Freedom Caucus Chairman Mark Meadows, R-N.C., told reporters earlier this week.
+"We continue to punt, this is not to anybody's surprise," Meadows told reporters earlier this week.
 "I fail to see where the tactic or the logic is in just punting it down the field."

 White House officials told NBC News that Congress needs to pass something to show the administration before they indicate whether the president will support it.
 Trump will make a decision after seeing the plan, White House deputy press secretary Hogan Gidley said.